 Charleston Wrap Gift Wrapping Fundraiser

 This is our fall fundraiser that takes place over the course of 2 weeks in the October.
 Volunteers liaison with the Charleston Wrap rep, send out e-mail communication, ensure catalogs are distributed to the parents, and distribute items once orders are fulfilled.

 School Spirit Day

-Acorn is planning the first annual School Spirit Day!
-School Spirit Day will celebrate our school through Acorn-inspired outfits and activities.
+In past years, School Spirit Day celebrates our school through Acorn-inspired outfits and activities.
 Merchandise sales will help raise money for the school.